mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 Featuring lines, areas, bars, pie charts and scatter plots, the latest versions also include:

 - **Animations**

+  Animations on bars, pie charts, and more to come.

   <video preload="metadata" style="margin-bottom: 16px;" autoplay muted loop playsinline width="680" height="306">
     <source src="/static/blog/mui-x-end-v6-features/bar-chart-animations.mp4" type="video/mp4">
   </video>

-- **Horizontal Bar Chart Support**:
+- **Horizontal Bar Chart Support**

-  Recently added, the horizontal bars can broaden your data visualization spectrum.
-Especially when you need to display long labels for multiple categories.
-Check out the [layout documentation](https://mui.com/x/react-charts/bars/#layout) for more details.
+  Recently added, the horizontal bars can broaden your data visualization spectrum, especially when you need to display long labels for multiple categories.
+  Check out Bar's [layout documentation](https://mui.com/x/react-charts/bars/#layout) for more details.

-- **Improved Text Customization**:
+- **Improved Text Customization**

   Customize the legend text to your heart's content, making your charts more readable and visually appealing.